Last updated July 2022

 We specialise in miraDry treatment for excessive underarm sweating and provide you with a full medical assessment of your condition.
 Our miraDry treatment is available at our Lower Templestowe clinic.

-- When the miraDry handheld device is placed on the underarm, it distributes electromagnetic (microwave) energy precisely to the sweat glands to eliminate them.
+When the miraDry handheld device is placed on the underarm, it distributes electromagnetic (microwave) energy precisely to the sweat glands to eliminate them, radically reducing odour and excessive sweating in this area.
 The sweat glands will not grow back, resulting in long-lasting results.

-- Because your underarms only have about 2% of your body’s sweat glands, eliminating them will not stop your body’s natural cooling process.
+Because your underarms only have about 2% of your body’s sweat glands, eliminating them will not stop your body’s ability to regulate temperature.
+While the sweat glands are destroyed by thermolysis (a heating process) the surface of the skin remains cool and comfortable.

 How can hyperhidrosis be treated?

-Primary hyperhidrosis can be treated with topical treatments, iontophoresis (not performed at Victorian Cosmetic Institute), oral medication (anti-cholinergics, anti-wrinkle injections miraDry and surgery.
+Primary hyperhidrosis can be treated with topical treatments, iontophoresis (not performed at Victorian Cosmetic Institute) and oral medication (anti-cholinergics, anti-wrinkle injections, miraDry and surgery).
 Usually, hyperhidrosis treatment begins with the least invasive measures.

 Anti-perspirants are generally the first line of treatment for palm and underarm sweating, but are not effective in other affected areas.
 Another method of non-invasively treating hyperhidrosis is by using anti-cholinergic medication.
 Anti-cholinergics affect the part of the autonomic nervous system, which is the nervous system for unconscious functions, and help to reduce sweating.
 It is not completely selective for sweating, and also tends to affect other parts of the autonomic nervous system leading to dry mouth, constipation, urinary retention, and blurred vision.